russel/Factorial/README.md

 This repository contains the factorial(n) function coded with a number of different algorithms/implementations in various languages.
-The purpose is not to provide Factorial as a Service (FaaS), but it to investigate data-driven testing in the various languages.
+The purpose is not to provide Factorial as a Service (FaaS), but it to investigate data-driven testing (both example based and property based) in the various languages.

 ## See Also

 Rosetta Code is possibly the premier location of examples of coding.
-For Factorial see http://rosettacode.org/wiki/Factorial They are concerned only with the code of the algorithm, the point of this repository is as much the tests as the algorithms.
+For Factorial see http://rosettacode.org/wiki/Factorial They are though concerned only with the code of the algorithm, the point of this repository is as much the tests as the algorithms.

 ## Licence